opendp/harvard-it-summit-2025/index.md

 - RAPPOR ([documentation](https://docs.opendp.org/en/stable/api/python/opendp.measurements.html#opendp.measurements.make_randomized_response_bitvec))
 - Linear regression ([tutorial example](https://docs.opendp.org/en/stable/getting-started/statistical-modeling/regression.html#Linear-Regression))

-### Other applications
+### Other libraries

-- Synthethic data generation
+- Synthetic data generation
-- Stochasitic gradient descent
+- Stochastic gradient descent
+- SQL interfaces

 ## Limitations of DP

-### Less accurate stats...
+### Less accurate stats

 What is the alternative?
-If people lose confidence in the way their data is handled, then they may be less willing to participate in the future.
+If people believe their privacy has not been protected, then they may be less willing to participate in the future.

-Ad hoc anonymization is risky, and might introduce biases that are less well chacterized.
+Other anonymization and grouping techniques are more fragile, and might introduce biases that are less well chacterized.

-### Less flexible workflow...
+### Less flexible workflow

 If you let yourself be too flexible, there's a risk of p-hacking.
 The methodology that DP imposes is similar to what we should be doing in any case if we want our research to be reproducible.

+<small>(But there is work adapting DP for exploratory analysis: [_Measure-Observe-Remeasure_](https://arxiv.org/abs/2406.01964).)</small>

+### Still requires trust

+With local DP, do you trust the software and hardware that it runs on?

+With central DP, do you trust the authority to abide by their commitments?

 ## Other PETs

-DP is one of a number of privacy enhancing technologies, but for the most part these protect privacy during computation, but can't preserve privacy in results like DP.

-In applications at scale, technologies will be combined, utilizing the best parts of each.
+DP is one of a number of privacy enhancing technologies (PETs), and in applications at scale these will be combined, utilizing the best parts of each.

+Other PETs protect privacy during computation, but don't preserve privacy in results.

 - [Fully homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption)
 - [Secure multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation)